usmansbk/blog-draft/markdowns/redux.md

 });
 ```

-Doing this will prevent our UI code from directly accessing our state tree, and all interactions with the state will be done via the store object methods.
-Keeping the state and view code loosely coupled.
+Doing this will prevent our UI code from directly accessing our state tree, and all interactions with the state will be done via the store.
+Keeping the state and UI loosely coupled.

 ### Updating the State (OOP Approach)